 Mission: Advance aviation by connecting every aircraft with the most trusted communications services.
 We are mission-minded, bold problem solvers, who are performance obsessed and work together in extraordinary harmony.

-I have been working at Gogo full-time (More than a year)
+I have been working at Gogo full-time (More than 3 years)

 I applied online.
-The process took 4+ weeks.
-I interviewed at Gogo (Chicago, IL) in May 2017.
+I interviewed at Gogo in October 2017.